pwhb/parthenon/kindness-saga/funogods/draft.md

 "Why did you feel like you wanted to tell the teachers about the little girl?"

 Again, he was circling back to the start.
 I hated being interrogated.
 I hated being diagnosed.
+If I weren't intrigued by his luminous thread, I wouldn't even be tolerating this talk.

 "It was my mistake.
 I saw no sense of justice in the teachers' eyes.
 But I reported what I saw anyway, in case I was mistaken.
 Unfortunately, I wasn't," I explained respectfully.